ibm-cloud-docs/secrets-manager/framework/ha-dr.md

 #### Backup and restore customer provided feature
 {: #sm-backup-and-restore-feature}

-To manually back up your secrets across regions, you must first have an instance of {[sm-short}] in another region.
+To manually back up your secrets across regions, you must first have an instance of {{site.data.keyword.secrets-manager_short}} in another region.
 Then, use the following steps to ensure cross-region availability.

-List and download secrets from your instance by using the [{[sm-short}] API](/apidocs/secrets-manager/secrets-manager-v2) or CLI.
+List and download secrets from your instance by using the [{{site.data.keyword.secrets-manager_short}} API](/apidocs/secrets-manager/secrets-manager-v2) or CLI.

 If you have existing configurations on secrets engines in your instance, you can also retrieve the information programmatically so that it can be re-created in a new instance.
 For more information, see the [Get the configuration of a secret type API](/apidocs/secrets-manager/secrets-manager-v2#get-configuration).